 Caramel filled brownies are an all-time favorite, and this is probably my most requested recipe.
 They have become a bake sale staple.
 They are extremely rich, with two layers of fudge brownie sandwiching a generous layer of caramel.
 The brownie batter is made with melted bittersweet chocolate chips or chocolate, and the filling is made with melted Kraft caramels (or Caramel Bits) mixed with a little heavy cream for softness.

-The original version of the recipe is in The Pastry Queen: Royally Good Recipes from the Texas Hill Country’s Rather Sweet Bakery & Cafe (#ad — you can buy it on Amazon), but I’ve made little changes to it over time.
-I usually halve the recipe and bake it in an 8 inch square pan, but since most people like making the full recipe, I’m typing the 9×13 inch version.
+The original version of the recipe is in The Pastry Queen: Royally Good Recipes from the Texas Hill Country’s Rather Sweet Bakery & Cafe, but I’ve made little changes to it over time.
+I usually halve the recipe and bake it in an 8 inch square pan, but since most people like making the full recipe, I’m sharing the 9×13 inch version.

 Caramel Filled Brownies

-- 12 ounces bittersweet chocolate chips or chopped up chocolate not semisweet
+- 12 ounces bittersweet chocolate chips or chopped up chocolate (336 grams)

 - 4 large eggs